Alexandra Kutas: Strawberrifox contract

 In August 2017, Kutas signed her first contract with a modelling agency.
 Till November 2017 she has been working with Strawberrifox, a modelling agency in Delhi.

 It is the first time a model with a disability from abroad has worked on the Indian fashion market.

 Top 30 Under 30 Award

-On December 5, 2017, Kutas was presented with the Kyiv Post Ukraine's Top 30 Under 30 award, and was the first model so honored.
+On December 5, 2017, Kutas was presented with the Kyiv Post Ukraine's Top 30 Under 30 award and was the first model so honored.

 21st Fervent Global Love of Lives Award

 On September 20, 2018, in Taipei, Kutas became one of 17 winners selected from 2,616 candidates from all over the world.

 The president in Taiwan, Tsai Ing-wen, said although all recipients are equally inspiring, she was particularly moved by Alexandra Kutas from Ukraine.

 Puffins Fashion

-In 2019 Alexandra Kutas was invited to the British Fashion Awards for the work she's done.
+In 2019, Kutas was invited to the British Fashion Awards for the work she's done.
 This includes co-founding the adaptive clothing company Puffins Fashion.
 Her philosophy for the brand, and adaptive clothing at large, is simple: respect the needs of others.